This post may contain affiliate links. Please read our privacy policy.

 Where to Find Radicchio

 Typical Chioggia radicchio is generally found in most supermarkets in the produce section year-round.
-The Treviso variety, and others, can be more difficult to find and often can be found in specialty markets.
+The Treviso variety, and others, can be more difficult to find and are most often in specialty markets.

 How to Pick the Best Radicchio